 Figure 1 shows proper power and signal connections.
-The power supply input pin $+V{S3}$ should be bypassed with a 2.2μF tantalum capacitor and the outputs V{S1} and V{S2} with 220nF ceramic capacitors located as close to the amplifier as possible.
+The power supply input pin $+V{S3}$ should be bypassed with a 2.2μF tantalum capacitor and the outputs $V{S1}$ and $V{S2}$ with 220nF ceramic capacitors located as close to the amplifier as possible.
 All ground connections should be run independently to a common point.
-Signal Common on both input and output sections provide a high-impedance point for sensing signal ground in noisy applications.
-Com1 and Com2 must have a path to ground for bias current return and should be maintained within $\pm 1V$ of GND1 and GND2 respectively.
+Signal Common on the input section provides a low-impedance point for sensing signal ground in noisy applications.
+Com1 and Com2 must have a path to ground for signal current return and should be maintained within ±1V of GND1 and GND2 respectively.